Registration and Bursar

-Each program has different requirements and, therefore, different credit reductions.
+Dual degree students are granted a credit reduction on the basis of the coursework they complete at another NYU division.
 The credit reduction reduces the amount of credits each student must take at Stern in order to make it possible to complete both graduate degrees in a condensed time period.
-Below is a list containing the credit reductions for each dual degree program:

-MA French Studies
+MA French Studies/MBA

-MS Math for Finance
+MS Math for Finance/MBA

 Will I get credit for classes taken at Stern before I begin as a Stern student?

 The current official Stern policy states that Stern does not accept any credits taken before matriculation into the MBA program.
 If you feel that your case represents extenuating circumstances and you feel an exception is warranted, please petition the Stern MBA Academic Policy Board.

 Do I have full access to all Stern services and activities as a dual degree student?Once matriculated at Stern, dual degree students have unrestricted access to all Stern amenities and extracurricular activities.
 This includes AIS, the Office of Career Development, study rooms, email, lockers, clubs and leadership positions, etc. Students who have not yet matriculated at Stern will have access once they begin the MBA portion of their program.